amazon-ion/ion-cli/code-gen-projects/README.md

 # Code generation projects

-This directory contains 2 projects that are used in tests for code generator as well as served as an example of how to use `ion-cli` code generator under `generate` subcommand with an existing project.
+This directory contains 2 projects that are used in tests for code generation and serve as an example of how to use `ion-cli` code generator under the `generate` subcommand with an existing project.

 ## Table of contents